Screenings That Can Save Your Life

-The American Cancer Society recommends that people age 50 or older be screened for colon cancer.
 One important screening test is a colonoscopy.
 This 15- to 30-minute test enables a doctor to look inside the entire large intestine and into the rectum through a long, flexible, narrow tube with a light and tiny lens on the end.
 The physician can see things such as abnormal growths and inflamed tissue.
 While the test is most often used to look for early signs of colorectal cancer, it is also used to look for causes of unexplained changes in bowel habits and to evaluate symptoms like abdominal pain, rectal bleeding and weight loss.

 At Pacific Medical Centers, patients can call 1.844.66COLON (1.844.662.6566) and schedule an appointment with one of our gastroenterologists to discuss colonoscopy and other methods of screening for colon cancer.*

 Our physicians meet with patients at five of our conveniently located clinics.
 Procedures are performed at the Pacific Medical Center Endoscopic Ambulatory Surgical Center, located at our offices on First Hill in Seattle and in Bellevue.